onqtam/headjack/src/topics.md

 complete control of what is public and what is not - what digital trail you leave, and the ability to subscribe to anything for events

 not multidimensional subscriptions but fractal/granular

+what if you could define additional filtering criteria for sources - like anything that doesn't contain the word "X"

+YouTube channels have RSS feeds.
+If you subscribed to one with an RSS reader you might have noticed that that #shorts are given to you just like normal videos.
+We should be able to filter that out.
+Take for example [@UnchainedPodcast](https://www.youtube.com/@UnchainedPodcast) - this is their [rss feed](https://www.youtube.com/feeds/videos.xml?channel_id=UCWiiMnsnw5Isc2PP1to9nNw) and it has everything in there - and we have no easy way to filter it.

 how to think about the digital world
 - public/private